-[Article 4] Energy Storage Systems: Tools and Information Operators Need to Manage This New Asset Class – Part II
+Tools and Information Operators Need to Monitor and Maintain Storage Assets – Part II

-This is the second article in a two-part discussion covering insights gathered from operators about the kinds of monitoring and decision-support tools they are looking for in managing the long-term performance of energy storage systems.
+This article continues the discussion we started in Part I which covered insights gathered from operators about the kinds of monitoring and decision-support tools they are looking for in managing the long-term performance of energy storage systems.

 Part I covered warranty and performance monitoring, including warranty parameter tracking, module and unit temperature monitoring and performance guarantee tracking.
 In case you missed it, here’s a link to last week’s article on energy storage.